Dayton Ward interview

 And since Dayton would like, “somewhere in and around all of that, my regular full-time job, and my family… to sleep for a few hours, too”, it’s thank you and goodnight.

-Typhon Pact: Paths of Disharmony is available now wherever books are sold.
-Vanguard: Declassified and Vanguard: What Judgments Come will hit the shelves in June and October respectively.
+Paths of Disharmony was released by Pocket Books in February 2011.
+Declassified and What Judgments Come will be released by Pocket Books in June and October 2011 respectively.